MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/usage.md

 ## Run Tasks

 Once MaaCore is installed, you can run tasks directly without additional configuration.
 The default configuration may not be suitable for all users.
-If you encounter problems when running tasks, you can refer to the [Configuration Document][config] to modify the configuration.
+If you encounter problems when running tasks, you can refer to the [Configuration Document][config-core] to modify the configuration.

 ### Predefined tasks